BHM Course: Full Form, Details, Scope, Insights, More

 What is the Scope of the BHM Course?

-Indian cuisine and its hospitality traits are well-known due to its broad spectrum of choices and rich cultural diversity.
-In the digital age, where India is on the frontline of expanding its cultural and culinary horizons, the scope of the BHM course goes beyond the traditional hospitality and leadership roles.
+Earlier, the BHM course was not treated as valuable as it has become today, given the amount of professional growth it offers to learners in their careers.
+Indian cuisine and its hospitality traits have always been well-known around the world due to its broad spectrum of choices and rich cultural diversity.
+In the digital age, where India is on the frontline of expanding its cultural and culinary horizons, the scope of the BHM course has also gone beyond the traditional hospitality and leadership roles.

 As a BHM graduate, a professional is hired by a diverse range of industries including hotels and resorts, restaurants and cafes, event management companies, cruise lines, tourism organisations, hospitality consultancies, airlines and retail and entertainment.